Posters Urge IIOJK People To Pay Tributes To Martyrs, Observe Jan 26 As Black Day - UrduPoint

 Posters Urge IIOJK People To Pay Tributes To Martyrs, Observe Jan 26 As Black Day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2024) Posters have appeared in Indian illegally occupied Jammu and Kashmir urging the people to pay tributes to martyrs and observe India’s Republic Day on 26 January as Black Day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2024) Posters have appeared in Indian illegally occupied Jammu and Kashmir (IIOJK) urging the people to pay tributes to martyrs and observe India’s Republic Day on 26 January as Black Day.

 Terming the so-called Indian Republic Day celebrations in IIOJK a cruel joke, the posters, displayed by All Parties Hurriyat Conference and other Hurriyet organizations in different parts of the territory, read that India should read the clear message from the people of Kashmir that they have always rejected its illegal occupation.